gummyworm/monster/README.md

   LDY #$12
 ```
 Macro definitions begin with the `.MAC` directive followed by the name of the
-macro and a space-separated list of the parameters for the macro.
+macro and a comma-separated list of the parameters for the macro.

 Macros are invoked with the name of the macro followed by a comma-separated
 list of the parameters.